Nandu-2003/MyShoppingList_App/README.md

 The Shopping List App is a user-friendly mobile application designed to streamline your shopping experience.
 Built with Kotlin and Jetpack Compose, it allows users to effortlessly manage their shopping lists directly from their Android devices.

-For a full description of the project, visit the [project page](https://github.com/nandini-2003/MyShoppingList_App).

 Submit bug reports and feature suggestions, or track changes in the [issue queue](https://github.com/nandini-2003/MyShoppingList_App/issues).